WELCOMETOTHETRIBE/aristotle/README.md

 ---

 *"We are what we repeatedly do.
-Excellence, then, is not an act, but a habit." - Aristotle*
+Excellence, then, is not an act, but a habit." - Aristotle* # Trigger redeploy Sun Aug 31 06:41:17 PDT 2025